 How to check your license type

 To determine whether you have the Google Maps APIs Premium Plan or a previous Google Maps APIs for Work or Maps for Business license, check any of the following:

 - Usage Reports in the Support Portal: Log in to the

 click Maps: Usage Report in the navigation bar on the left.
 If you

 have the Premium Plan, your ID appears the following

 format at the top of the report:

 If your ID is in a different format, you have a previous license.

-- Order form or Welcome letter: If the SKUs on your order confirmation or the Welcome letter you received via email start with MA4W-, you have the new Premium Plan.
+- Order form or Welcome letter: If the SKUs on your order confirmation or the Welcome letter you received via email start with MA4W-, you have the Premium Plan.
 If the SKUs start with GGB-, or GM-, or GPB-, you have a previous license.

-- Google Maps Platform contract: If your contract has an addendum titled “Google Maps APIs Premium Plan,” you have the new Premium Plan license.
+- Google Maps Platform contract: If your contract has an addendum titled “Google Maps APIs Premium Plan,” you have the Premium Plan license.
 If you don't have that addendum, you have a previous license.